Yellowstone Horses at Eagle Ridge Ranch

 Q. Can we bring water and snacks?
 Is there food to purchase at the ranch?

-Yes, you can bring food with you, or purchase snacks and soda at the ranch!
+• Yes, you can bring food with you, or purchase snacks and soda at the ranch!
 Just remember to bring all trash back out with you so we can keep our trails and ranch clean.
 We have small saddle horn bags on every saddle that are just the right size for a small water bottle.
 Some guests prefer to bring backpacks, and you are welcome to do so, but just keep in mind that sometimes it is hard to access them while riding.
 Backpacks taken off during the ride can also spook the horses.
-We strongly encourage you to bring the minimum necessities and leave the backpack behind.
+We strongly encourage you to bring only the minimum necessities and leave backpacks behind when possible.
 You can also ask for a saddle bag if you have medical items you don’t want to leave behind.

 Q. How long will it take to drive from West Yellowstone?